 Diego Jaramillo, MD, MPH, Named Vice Chair of Diversity

-The Department of Radiology is pleased to announce Dr. Diego Jaramillo's new appointment as Vice Chair of Diversity.
-This new appointment solidifies the department’s commitment to recruiting, retaining, and supporting a diverse faculty and group of trainees.
+The Department of Radiology is pleased to announce Dr. Diego Jaramillo's new appointment as vice chair of diversity.
+This new position solidifies the department’s commitment to recruiting, retaining, and supporting a diverse faculty and group of trainees.

 “Minority faculty members have to deal with a number of issues that the rest of the population does not,” Dr. Jaramillo says.
 “Now we can let them know that there is a structure in place to support them if they have a specific need.”